quantaroo/introduction-to-smart-contracts/README.md

 To deploy your contract use

 ```
 npx hardhat --network goerli deploy --contract <contract_name>
 ```

 If you get `Error: insufficient funds` go to [goerlifaucet](https://goerlifaucet.com/), use your Alchemy login, and enter the wallet address you get from your Metamask wallet.
 If everything worked you see in your terminal

 `Contract deployed to: <deployed_contract_address>

-To "verify" your contract run
+To "verify" that your contract runs

 ```
 npx hardhat --network goerli verify <deployed_contract_address>
 ```

 If you get `Error [...] no API token was found` go to [Etherscan](https://etherscan.io/), create an account, get an API-key and add it to your `.env`

 Now you should be able to interact via your Metamask wallet with your contract on the testnetwork.